Modern Slavery Act Statement – Animalcare UK

 Animalcare does not own any manufacturing assets and we work with contract manufacturers of

-finished goods, mainly across Europe and with suppliers that are not in ‘Highest Risk’ countries which
+finished goods across Europe, Australia and New Zealand and with suppliers that are not in ‘Highest

-are prone to political unrest, poor regulatory practices or low voice and accountability.
+Risk’ countries which are prone to political unrest, poor regulatory practices or low voice and

 One of our key principles with external suppliers is to ensure they share the same commitment as we